 Now Reading

-Fall Cheese Board with Sweet and Spicy Pepper Jelly
+Cheese’s Best Friend: Sweet and Spicy Pepper Jelly

-Fall Cheese Board with Sweet and Spicy Pepper Jelly
+Sweet and Spicy Red Pepper Jelly

 I wish you could all come over tonight to help us dive into this bounty of cheese board love.
 This time of year, this is my favorite way to entertain.
 Fill a board with flavorful cheeses, colorful seasonal sides, and a couple good bottles of wine and turn a regular old chilly fall night into a faux-fancy dinner party.

 In my mind, when I envision a dinner party at our house it looks something like dinner at Downton Abbey.
 Candles and sparkly wine glasses and feisty conversation.
 And maybe if I had Mrs. Patmore flinging flour around in a cavernous basement kitchen (not to mention friends who wore ball gowns to dinner), that’s the way it would be.
-But in reality, our style of entertaining usually involves tossing something in the slow-cooker while Molly and Clara shout that they want a bite / need to “help” / must have play dough.

-But a beautiful cheese board helps keep things classy around here.
+But in reality, our style of entertaining is usually focused on presenting a a beautiful cheese board to help keep things classy around here.
 And when we’re putting it together, we go for a combination of savory, sweet, crunchy, and creamy.
-And wine.

 SAVORY